JasonSwingen/js-outdoors/_posts/2015-07-22-concept-c-13-fishing-review.md

 I love the beetle wing side plate that reveals the 6-way centrifugal braking system.
 It reinforces my belief that 13 fishing had a Ferrari engineer design their reels.

 ## Overall
 This is a fantastic reel.
 It looks great, feels great, casts a mile and and has the drag to pull in any fish.
 Is it worth $230?
 That's the difficult question.
 If I were going to buy another reel I would seriously consider a 13 Fishing product.
 I would most likely purchase a Concept A, giving its cheaper price point ($175).
-If you would spend $55 on 2 more bearing than go for the <a href="http://store.13fishing.com/c/freshwater_reels_concept-c">Concept C</a>.
-Otherwise take a look at the <a href="http://store.13fishing.com/c/freshwater_reels_concept-a">Concept A</a>.
+If you would spend $55 on 2 more bearing than go for the [Concept C](http://store.13fishing.com/c/freshwater_reels_concept-c).
+Otherwise take a look at the [Concept A](http://store.13fishing.com/c/freshwater_reels_concept-a).